Ashish-Kumar16/Student-Progress-Tracker/README.md

-# Course Compass
+# Student Progress Tracker

-Course Compass is a full-stack student progress tracking application.
+Student Progress Tracker is a full-stack student progress tracking application.
 It provides a modern, responsive interface for managing students, courses, assignments, grades, attendance, and reports.

 ---